This copyright notice forms part of the Terms and Conditions governing use of the website, Arborealis.

 This copyright notice serves to inform all visitors to Arborealis that copyright law, licences for sharing subject to restrictions, and widely accepted codes of conduct and ethics in research and publication govern the responsible and ethical use of information published to this site.

 Most people understand the common courtesy involved in asking for permission to use anything let alone intellectual property.
 However, a surprising number of people operate under the incorrect (and occasionally illegal) assumption that, “If it’s on the internet, it’s free;” and many find the subject confusing or even off-putting.
 Nevertheless, given the sheer volume of resources, time, and effort required to bring literary and research work to publication, without a paywall, the creator of such information has a reasonable expectation that, at minimum, common courtesy will prevail over questions of using information published to this site.
 Further, by visiting this site, you are accepting the conditions for responsible and ethical use of information as outlined in the following linked paragraphs:

-Recitation of the facts
+- Recitation of the facts

-Creative Commons licence
+- Creative Commons license

 Many users make the mistake of assuming that their home country has legal jurisdiction in copyright matters over information published to the internet.
 However, this is not the case, for example: U.S. copyright laws do not necessarily apply to literary, artistic, and other works produced in the United Kingdom, and vice-versa.
 Such works would carry the rights and restrictions in copyright legislation enacted within the United Kingdom.

 The following paragraphs outline specific exemptions from the copyright rule stated above.

 Recitation of the facts :